isaaceindhoven/angularjs-nouislider/CONTRIBUTING.md

 Using this setup you can test your code using the examples page.
 As an extra it encourages you to make an example specific to your use, if you're building a new feature.

+When finished writing your code, execute the following to build the dist files:

+1. Run `npm run build` to transpile and build the module's files
+3. Tun `npm run examples` to build the example files. **Always run this command after running `npm start` since this command removes the `dist` folders to ensure correct building and to be able to run the development server in memory.**

 ## Linting
 We use ESLint using the [Airbnb base ESLint configuration](https://www.npmjs.com/package/eslint-config-airbnb-base) with some small additions.